 In 1901 Fred married Mary Jane Barrett from Methley, the daughter of a horse keeper at Foxholes colliery.
 By 1911 they were occupying both No 1 and No 3 Roberts Street off Midland Street.
 She ran a small clothes shop, or drapery.
 Living with her and helping in the business was her niece, Gertrude Gwendoline Barrett.
 No 1 was probably the drapery and it’s possible it was turned into a fish and shop by Fred in the 1920s.
 Fred died in 1932 but it’s not known if his wife and niece kept the fish and chip business going after that.

 Another of the interwar fried fish dealers was Edgar Baber.
 He was listed in Kelly’s directory in 1936 and is probably the Edgar James Baber married to Jessie Louise who lived at 7 St. John’s Street in Oulton, although the location of his fish shop is unknown.
 Confusingly his younger brother’s full name was James Edgar Baber and he also lived in Oulton in the 1930s, on North Lane.
 Both of them were born near Timsbury, south of Bristol on the Somerset coalfield, and had come to the Rothwell area to work as miners.
-By the time of the 1939 Register the older brother was recorded as a haulage contractor whilst the younger one was a pit deputy living at Little Preston with his second wife, Ada, and two sons who were also pitmen.
+In the 1939 Register the older brother was recorded as a haulage contractor whilst the younger one was a pit deputy living at Little Preston with his second wife, Ada, and two sons who were also pitmen.

 Along with Carter’s and Ellis’s another of the long running fish and chip businesses before and during the “Great Depression” years was that of Eli Harrison.
 He was already a “fish trader” when, at the age of 21, he married Hilda Firth at Oulton church in 1922.
 Initially the couple lived with her parents at 7 Aberford Road where Hilda’s father, George, is believed to have been running his own carting business after spending most of his working life as a miner.